 Greek Society & Diversity

 People don’t usually think of diversity when they think of the history of modern Greece.
 There tends to be an image of an ethnically-singular nation, “the Greeks”, who fought for independence from a larger empire (the Ottomans) 200 years ago to found their own country.
 This image obscures the fascinating variety of traditions, languages, religions, and identities that came to make up the modern Greek nation.
 From the Balkan Latin that lies at the roots of the Vlach language, to the Romani language of the Greek Roma, or the language of the Arvanites (once in danger of extinction, now seeing some revival), the many tongues and dialects in Greece speak to population movements of centuries past and of unique local histories.
 The lands that won that original independence were less than half the size of Greece today; new territories were slowly added for more than a century, each region and island bringing with it its own traditions and backgrounds.
-Did you know that in the early 1900s, the majority of Thessaloniki (today Greece’s second largest city) was Jewish?
+Did you know that in the early 1900s, Thessaloniki (today Greece’s second largest city) was home to a major Jewish community?
 Or that in 1923, nearly 20% of Greece’s population was made up of refugees who arrived from Asia Minor as a result of the Greco-Turkish war?
 Or that there is a sizable historic Muslim minority in the region of Thrace?
 Although the image of Greece projected through tourism is a homogenous one of blue skies, blue seas, and whitewashed island homes, Greece’s modern history contains many different stories and many different peoples.